Cord Cutting Guides, News, and Reviews

 HBO Max, meanwhile, is a bit more of a mixed bag.
 It’s HBO, so of course you can expect movies — HBO does stand for “Home Box Office,” after all.
 Movies go across the spectrum from “very old” to “last summer’s blockbuster.”
 There are also TV shows that once appeared on other networks, but now stream on HBO Max thanks to that service securing some deals.
 And you’ve probably heard of shows like Game of Thrones, Westworld, and Big Little Lies, right?
 Those belong to HBO, and HBO Max has them all.

-Disney+ is almost absurdly cheap at the moment — almost to the point where one might wonder if a price increase will happen at some point.
-The monthly subscription fee for all of Disney+’s content rings up at a mere $6.99.
-If you want some additional content on top of what Disney+ provides, you can bundle the service with Hulu and ESPN+ for a grand total of $12.99 per month.
-That is still not a bad price to pay.
-It’s cheaper than HBO Max, at least!
+Disney Plus is almost absurdly cheap at the moment, even after it raised its price by a dollar.
+The monthly subscription fee for all of Disney Plus’ content is a mere $7.99.
+If you want additional content on top of what Disney Plus provides, you can bundle the service with Hulu and ESPN Plus for a grand total of $13.99 per month.
+That’s not a bad price, and it’s still cheaper than HBO Max’s standard plan.

 That’s not to knock HBO Max, though.
-That service clearly sees itself as something premium, and that’s reflected in the price.
-HBO Max has but one tier — a $14.99-per-month option that gets you everything HBO Max has to offer.
-It’s more than double the price of Disney+, but one could argue HBO Max offers a bit more variety overall.
+The service clearly sees itself as premium.
+For its first year, HBO Max had only one tier — a $14.99-per-month option that gives you everything HBO Max has to offer.
+It’s more than double the price of Disney Plus, but you could argue HBO Max offers more variety.

-HBO Max, meanwhile, seems to have a little something for everyone.
-Sure, you may have no desire to watch a certain movie or TV show in the lineup.
-Odds are, though, you’ll be able to find something else that speaks to you.
+HBO Max, however, seems to have a little something for everyone.
+You may have no desire to watch a certain movie or TV show in its lineup, but odds are you’ll be able to find something else that speaks to you.
 It won’t just be more of the same.

-Disney+ does win on price in this contest, but you have to ask yourself: Is it worth paying more for a better shot at finding something interesting?
-We believe in this case the answer is yes, it is.
-At $14.99 a month, HBO Max is not the cheapest streaming video service out there.
-But when stacked next to Disney+, we think it’s likely going to provide you with the best entertainment experience on a more consistent basis.
+Disney Plus wins on price in this contest, but you have to ask yourself whether it’s worth paying more for a better shot at finding something interesting.
+We believe the answer is yes.
+At $14.99 a month for its top plan, HBO Max is not the cheapest streaming video service out there.
+When stacked next to Disney Plus, though, we think it will likely provide you with a better and more consistent entertainment experience.
+We also like that HBO Max now has a cheaper plan with ads, since that gives you even more choices.

 Your email address will not be published.